 -type f limits matches to regular files so directories with the same name are excluded.

-2. Search for a folder by name by switching the type filter to directories.
+2. Search for an exact folder name by switching the type test to directories.

 $ find /srv/search-demo -type d -name "reports"